What is 5G and where can I get 5G in the UK?

 5G promises faster data than ever - find out when and where you'll be able to use it in the UK, and how fast it really is.

-2019 is quickly becoming the ‘year of 5G’ with mobile networks and handset makers alike all preparing to offer the much-hyped technology as part of their latest products.
+2019 saw the arrival of 5G, with mobile networks and handset makers alike competing to offer the much-hyped technology as part of their lineup.

 Discover the best and worst UK mobile networks from our regular survey.

 - When is 5G coming to the UK?

 - Which mobile phones support 5G?

 - What will 5G signal quality be like?

 5G is the fifth generation of mobile wireless communication technology and the successor to the popular 4G standard.
 Mobile communication technology has come a long way from 1G in the late 1970s – and 5G is another giant leap forwards.

 5G launches began in the second half of 2019.
 The four major mobile networks (EE, O2, Three and Vodafone) and Sky Mobile have all now launched and have further plans for 5G, which are detailed below.